HistoricBridges.org Menu:

 A very long (over 1000 feet total) length of viaduct provides an approach to the bridge.
 The viaduct approach structures are not considered part of the historic bridge as they appear to have been extensively altered and/or reconstructed.

-The bridge carries the very busy Roosevelt Road, with an Average Daily Traffic of 37.000.
+Today, the bridge carries the very busy Roosevelt Road, with an Average Daily Traffic of 37,000.
 The Roosevelt Road Bridge's truss superstructure has been extensively built-up and strengthened during rehabilitation, which occurred in 1994.
 Numerous rivets have been replaced with bolts on the truss.
 These alterations have diminished the historic integrity of the truss, however the bridge does score very high structural evaluation ratings on the National Bridge Inventory suggesting that these alterations did extend the life of the bridge considerably.
 As of 2010 there is some rust forming on the truss however.
 If Chicago DOT continues its track record, it is likely the bridge will be repainted in the maroon paint color the city uses on all of its most recent bridge repainting projects.

 Photo Credit: Patrick Hynes